Trump announces Amy Coney Barrett as nominee for Supreme Court seat

 REPUBLICANS EYE OCT.
 12 FOR START OF SCOTUS CONFIRMATION HEARINGS: SOURCE

-Trump announced Barrett, a judge on the 7th Circuit Court of Appeals, who had been considered by Trump for the vacancy left by the retiring Justice Anthony Kennedy in 2018.
-Trump eventually chose now-Justice Brett Kavanaugh instead.
+Barrett, a judge on the 7th Circuit Court of Appeals, had been considered by Trump for the vacancy left by the retiring Justice Anthony Kennedy in 2018.
+Trump eventually chose now-Justice Brett Kavanaugh instead, but a source told Fox News that she had been at the front of his mind to fill a vacancy by Ginsburg.

+Speaking at the White House, Barrett said she understood that "this is a momentous decision for a president and if the Senate does me the honor of confirming me, I pledge to discharge the responsibilities of this job to the very best of my ability."

+"I love the United States and I love the United States constitution.
+I am truly humbled by the prospect of serving on the Supreme Court," she said.

+Both Trump and Barrett paid tribute to Ginsburg, with Trump describing her as a "legal giant and a pioneer for women."

-Ginsburg, a liberal trailblazer who was a consistent vote on the court’s liberal wing, died last week at 87.
+Ginsburg, a consistent vote on the court’s liberal wing, died last week at 87.
 The announcement sets up what is likely to be a fierce confirmation battle as Republicans attempt to confirm Barrett before the election on Nov.
 3.

-Senate Majority Leader Mitch McConnell has promised to put the nominee up for a vote, despite the objections of Senate Democrats -- who cite McConnell’s refusal to give Obama nominee Merrick Garland a hearing in 2016.
+Senate Majority Leader Mitch McConnell has promised to put a nominee up for a vote, despite the objections of Senate Democrats -- who cite McConnell’s refusal to give Obama nominee Merrick Garland a hearing in 2016 as why a nominee should not be considered in an election year.

+McConnell praised Barrett in a statement, saying Trump "could not have made a better decision."

+"Judge Amy Coney Barrett is an exceptionally impressive jurist and an exceedingly well-qualified nominee to the Supreme Court of the United States," he said.

 A source familiar with the process told Fox News that Oct.
 12 is the target date for the beginning of confirmation hearings.
 This means that Barrett, 48, could potentially be confirmed by the end of the month and just days before the election.